Hippodamia lunatomaculata

 Hippodamia lunatomaculata, the crescent lady beetle, is a species of lady beetle in the family Coccinellidae.
-It is found in North America.
+It is found in North America, where it has been recorded from British Columbia, Oregon, Washington and California.

+Description

+Adults reach a length of about 4.15-5.60 mm.
+The colour pattern of the pronotum consists of many spots, while the elytron is lightly maculate.

 Subspecies

 These two subspecies belong to the species Hippodamia lunatomaculata: